protoman92/XTestKit/README.md

 From **Intellij IDEA**, clone this repository. **Gradle** will be set up automatically.

+When prompted to set **Gradle Home**, run **gradlew getHomeDir** from the project directory, and enter the directory path that is returned.

 Copy the app bundle (e.g. **'app-debug.apk'**) to the **app** folder.

 **npm install -g appium-doctor**: This module checks the system and determines whether **Appium** can be run.